Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - Louisiana

 Citation: DSS Pol.
 Man. § 4-518(II)(D), (F)(1)

-If the safety assessment is safe and there are supports for the mother and/or treatment services available, the newborn may be able to be discharged to his mother's care with a POSC that includes necessary services and on-going monitoring of the child's safety.
-Services such as home health, Homebuilders (where available), substance abuse treatment, Early Steps, and assistance from a spouse/partner or family member may provide sufficient safety for the newborn to remain with his or her family.
+If the safety assessment determines that the newborn is safe and there are supports for the mother or treatment services available, the newborn may be able to be discharged to their mother's care with a POSC that includes necessary services and ongoing monitoring of the child's safety.
+Services such as home health, Homebuilders (where available), substance abuse treatment, Early Steps, and assistance from a spouse or partner or family member may provide sufficient safety for the newborn to remain with their family.

-The newborn must be referred to an early intervention program to assure compliance with the Federal Child Abuse Prevention and Treatment Act requirement for referral for children under age 3 who are at risk for a developmental delay and/or is a victim of abuse/neglect.
+The newborn must be referred to an early intervention program to assure compliance with the Federal Child Abuse Prevention and Treatment Act requirement for referral for children under age 3 who are at risk for a developmental delay or are victims of abuse or neglect.

 Services for the Parents or Other Caregivers